fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/02_integers.md

 Integers may be interpreted differently - this is controlled by `signed` and `unsigned` keywords.
 Unsigned integers have wider range of positive values but can not represent negative numbers.

 Default interpretation is signed: `int` is the same as `signed int`.

+By default, you should use `int` type (even if you would store only positive numbers) unless you need something specific.
+Detailed rationale will be given later.